Uzayky/Go-Practice/README.md

 ---

-+   In this project, I solved the algorithm questions on the [HackerRank](https://www.hackerrank.com/) and [Grokking Algorithms Book](https://www.manning.com/books/grokking-algorithms) website with the TDD approach.
++   In this project, I solved the algorithm questions on the [HackerRank](https://www.hackerrank.com/) and [Grokking Algorithms Book](https://www.manning.com/books/grokking-algorithms) with the TDD approach.
 I am going to add more detail about project in the future.

 ---